OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_414.rst

      Slave_IO_Running: No
     Slave_SQL_Running: No

-Then follow this guide for the **master zone**.
-After the master has been updated to 5.0, upgrade each **slave zone** following this same guide.
+Then follow this section for the **master zone**.
+After the master has been updated to 5.0, upgrade each **slave zone** following this same section.

 Upgrading from a High Availability deployment
 ================================================================================

 The recommended procedure to upgrade two OpenNebulas configured in HA is to follow the upgrade procedure in a specific order.
 Some steps need to be executed in both servers, and others in just the active node.
-For the purpose of this guide, we will still refer to the *active node* as such even after stopping the cluster, so we run the single node steps always in the same node:
+For the purpose of this section, we will still refer to the *active node* as such even after stopping the cluster, so we run the single node steps always in the same node:

 * *Preparation* in the active node.
 * *Backup* in the active node.